jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scum-fundamentals-certification/study-notes/part-i-intoduction/scum-fundamentals-certification-part-i-intoduction.md

 <br/>

-As I study to receive the SCRUMstudy's Scum Fundamentals Certification, I will compile notes into a linguistic-written-works-of-artz and share them with everyone.
+As I study to receive the SCRUMstudy's Scum Fundamentals Certification, I will compile notes into a articles articles and share them with everyone.
 Yep-pey :)

 *Let the page-turning commence!*

 # Scrum Fundamentals Certification
 The Scrum Fundamentals Certification (SFC) is an introductory certification for individuals interested in learning project and software development processes using Agile methodology.
 The SFC is provided by SCRUMstudy – the Global Accreditation Body for Scrum and Agile Certifications.
 There are not any prerequisites for experience or education to prepare for the course.
 An additional benefit of acquiring this certification is its valid for a lifetime.